-Plus, of course, his music has had a wide impact – Peter and the Wolf and Romeo and Juliet in particular have become part of the global musical canon beyond just the realms of classical music.
+Plus, of course, his music has had a wide impact – Peter and the Wolf (one of the best pieces of classical music for children) and Romeo and Juliet in particular have become part of the global musical canon beyond just the realms of classical music.

 Way ahead of his time, the American composer invented modern music

 Ives was possibly the most original composer in history, whose influence was only felt years after his astonishing works became known – a pioneer in new directions for orchestration, musical form, harmony, text setting (especially his 114 songs), rhythm, piano writing, tuning and more, predating many composers who later experimented in these areas.
 His Three Places in New England in particular remains a stunning model of his innovations.

 First-wave minimalist and composer of hypnotic film music and opera

 Despite the extremely varied styles of Philip Glass’s output over the years, as soon as you hear his music you instantly know it couldn’t be anyone else: his harmonic language is that distinctive and he has an extraordinary gift for melody.